5121f/pacrs/README.md

   `pacmancontrib` package.
 It works like if you update index and run `pacman -Qu` but pacrs bot affects your local index for that.
-- `pacrs packages` supports multiple filters which allows you to find, for example AUR packages installed as dependencie - `pacrs packages --aur --deps`.
+- `pacrs packages` supports multiple filters which allows you to find, for example AUR packages installed as dependency - `pacrs packages --aur --deps`.

 for more info see `pacrs help` command output.